1 year bareroot plant guarantee

 October

-Flowers until the first hard frost, which may not come until late in the month in mild areas.
-If you want to save seed, let a few heads dry on the plant now.
+Flowers until the first hard frost.
+In mild areas, the south coast and sheltered town gardens, that frost may not come until late in the month.
+If you want to save seed, leave a few heads to dry on the plant now.
 Enjoy the last vases of the season.

 November